 Sue worked as a technical illustrator for the Entergy Nuclear plant and then as a graphic designer for NSTAR before deciding to follow her true passion and pursue painting full time.
 Her Work is represented by 3 major galleries and locally at Hourglass Gift gallery.
 She considers her long term involvement in various art associations, including the Copley Society of Boston, to be an asset in helping guide her board in their vision for an all inclusive art center.

 Elizabeth Christopher is a working writer with 20 years of experience writing about the people and technologies shaping major industries.
-As a Melrose resident and active community member, she was a founding board member of the Melrose Education Foundation and has served as a PTO president.
-She’s proud to be a founding member of the FYACS Writing Room and Writers’ Committee, whose focus is to build a supportive writing community in Melrose.
-Her creative pieces have appeared in various places, including HuffPost, the Boston Globe, Slow Trains Literary Magazine, Moveable Feasts: An Anthology, North End Waterfront, the Melrose Free Press, the Melrose Weekly News and other outlets.
-She received her master’s degree in English Composition from the University of Massachusetts, Boston, and has taught writing to children and adults.
+She was a founding board member of the Melrose Education Foundation and has served as a Melrose PTO president.
+As a member of the FYACS Writing Room and Writers’ Committee, she is focused on building a supportive writing community in Melrose.
+She received a master’s degree in English Composition from the University of Massachusetts, Boston, and has taught writing to children and adults.

 Alaine Breen, CPA has served on several nonprofit boards including AbilityPLUS Adaptive Sports and Friends of the Melrose Public Library; in her work as a CPA, she has a wealth of experience working with nonprofit organizations, bringing this experience to her board position with FYACS.
 After growing up in Melrose, she moved back to our city when her son (now 18!) was a toddler.
 She’s been an active volunteer in our schools over the years, including work with the Melrose SEPAC and serving on the MVMMS and MHS site councils.